ThinkbotsAreFree/Birdy/README.md

 ```
 > You can [nest [balanced] square brackets] too
 ```
-This would publish `You can nest [balanced] square brackets too`.
-As you can see, only the outer square brackets are removed.
+This would publish `You can nest [balanced] square brackets too`, where only the outer square brackets are removed.

 ## Execution of a peer's program